 Watch the episode:

-If you’re inspired to try some of the techniques discussed in this episode, here are two great ways to get started:
+If you’re inspired to try some of the techniques discussed in this episode, here is a great way to get started:

 Links and Resources